ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 ### Pre-requisites
 * Have an instance of ICP up and running.
-* The DAL code is running on WAS Liberty on premise server connected to the DB
+* The DAL code is tested and runs on WAS Liberty on premise server or within docker and can get data from the INVDB.

-If you did not configure your ICP environment with SSH certificates, ... please read [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp/README.md#common-installation-tasks)
+If you did not configure your ICP environment with SSH certificates, ... please read [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp/dev-env-install.md#configure-ssh-for-remote-access)

 ## Build
-This project includes a docker file to build a docker image.
-It uses the public liberty image from public docker hub, and then copy the code and configuration for Liberty server to the image.
+This project includes a docker file to build the image.
+It uses the public liberty image from public docker hub, and then copy the code and Liberty server configuration file to the image.
 ```
 FROM websphere-liberty:webProfile7

+RUN mkdir /dalapp
+WORKDIR /dalapp
+COPY . /dalapp
+ADD src/main/liberty/config/server.xml /opt/ibm/wlp/usr/servers/defaultServer
+...
 ```

-You can build the image to your local repository using the following commands:
+You can build the image to your local docker repository using the following commands:
 ```
 # first compile and build the App war file
 $ gradlew build